TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

                         zone chosen at random)
   -a AMI, --ami=AMI     Amazon Machine Image ID to use --snappydata-tarball=SNAPPYDATA_TARBALL
-                        HTTP URL or local file path of the SnappyData distribution tarball with which the cluster will be launched. (default: ) --locator-conf=LOCATOR_CONF
+                        HTTP URL or local file path of the TIBCO ComputeDB distribution tarball with which the cluster will be launched. (default: ) --locator-conf=LOCATOR_CONF